 Nearly 700,000 vehicles are stolen in the United States every year.
 Alarmed?
 Don’t worry.
 You can buy a car alarm to upgrade the security of your vehicle and prevent car theft from happening to you.
-Thanks to huge advancements in technology, now you can choose a car alarm with a number of convenient perks—from smartphone compatibility to remote start functions.
+Thanks to huge advancements in technology, now you can choose a car alarm system with a number of convenient perks—from smartphone compatibility to remote start functions.

 If you’re worried about your car and want to ensure its security, we’ve tracked down some of the best car alarms on the market today.
 Compare models below to determine which device will keep your car in the driveway and out of thieves’ hands.